vikejs/vike-node/packages/vike-node/README.md

 ### Supported servers

-`vike-node` includes middlewares for all widespread servers.
+`vike-node` includes middlewares for all commonly used server frameworks.

 - [Express](#express)
 - [Fastify](#fastify)